• Wedding4

 Battery chargers, extra batteries for cameras and flashes.
 Emergency kit with sewing tools, breath mints, aspirin and a lint roller!

-thinktank airport takeoff canon equipment Photographers:
+thinktank airport takeoff canon equipment

 Let’s talk bags!